 Workforce Solutions of Greater Dallas’s targeted occupations lists construction manager as a high-growth area through 2017, projecting 3,970 job openings.

-CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase of 19 percent for construction managers over the next decade.
+CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase of 19% for construction managers over the next decade.

 See more about careers in